 4. Obelisks

 Both functional and decorative, these structures add a strong vertical element that can serve as a focal point in the garden.
 Make sure the structure is tall enough to support the type of plant you want to grow.
-Circular or square shape, made of wood or metal.
+Circular or square, made of wood or metal.
 The main purpose of the tripod is to prevent the plant from moving away from the root and bending.

 5. Screens